bskkimm/Simple-DETR-Implementation/README.md

 # Simple-DETR-Implementation
-This repo offers simple implementationi DETR (DEtection TRansformer) from scratch using PyTorch.
+This repo offers simple implementation of DETR (DEtection TRansformer) from scratch using PyTorch.

 ## Guidance